Burkina Faso

 Conflict & Instability

 For decades, Burkina Faso has experienced internal conflict, marked by transitions of power through military coups.
 In the past several years, armed groups have carried out violent attacks throughout Burkina Faso, resulting in deaths and mass displacement.
-The country has also experienced recent political instability, with two separate military coups in 2022 alone.
+One in ten people have fled their homes due to rising violence.
+This makes Burkina host to one of the fastest-growing displacement crises in the world.

 Climate